puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 iterator allows you to repeat a block of Puppet code multiple times, using data from a hash or array to bind different values to the variables in the block for each iteration.
-In this case, the iterator goes through a list of users accounts defined in your Hiera data source and declares an instance of the `user_accounts::ssh_user` defined resource type for each.
+In this case, the iterator goes through a list of user accounts defined in your Hiera data source and declares an instance of the `user_accounts::ssh_user` defined resource type for each.

 [//]: # (code/130_defined_resource_types/modules/profile/manifests/base/dev_users.pp)